apomorovv/vanguard-multi-asset-portfolio/README.md

 combines a scalable classical optimizer, classical large-neighborhood search, and an optional fixed-cardinality quantum proposal step.

-The central design is simple:
+The central design:

-> Search methods propose **which assets to hold**.
-A classical allocation model
+> Quantum computing proposes asset swaps inside a small adaptive window.
-> assigns **how much to invest**, and an independent validator decides whether
+> Classical optimization assigns percentages, enforces every financial
-> the portfolio is safe to report.
+> guardrail, and supplies the final answer and optimality evidence.

 The final study does not claim quantum advantage.
 It shows a production-safe solver today and a fair, auditable interface for quantum experiments.